lanterndata/docs/01-develop/02-generate.md

 The following embedding models are supported

-CONTENT_VAR_MODELS
+CONTENT_VAR_MODELS_IMAGE

 ## Self-Hosting

-Generating one-off embeddings requires the Lantern Extras extension.
+For people self-hosting, generating embeddings requires the Lantern Extras extension.
 Installation steps are found [here](/docs/lantern-extras/install).

 Once the extension is installed, the above functions are available.